ryran/upvm/README.md

-                        1,maxvcpus=4' (which would set the default 1 CPU but allow raising to 4 without powering off) -d, --disk OPTIONS    In its simplest form OPTIONS can be 'size=N' to add a new disk of size N GiB to the guest -w, --network OPTIONS
+                        1,maxvcpus=4' (which would set the default 1 CPU but allow raising to 4 without powering off) -d, --disk OPTIONS    In its simplest form OPTIONS can be 'size=N' to add a new disk of size N GiB to the guest from the default storage pool (which will likely result in a new auto- named sparse qcow2 image file in
+                        /var/lib/libvirt/images); more examples: '-d
+                        device=cdrom' or '-d /path/iso,device=cdrom' or '-d
+                        /path/existing/file' or '-d pool=storagepool,size=5'
+  -w, --network OPTIONS
                         If this option is omitted, a single NIC will be created in the guest and connected to a bridge (if one